colinhacks/zod/README.md

 ### .transform()

-For convenience, every Zod schema has a `.transform` method.
+For convenience, ALL Zod schemas (not just transformers) has a `.transform` method.
 The first argument lets you specify a "destination schema" which defines the type that the data should be transformed _into_.

 ```ts
 const lengthChecker = z.string().transform(z.boolean(), val => {